How to bring more nature into your day and take part in 30 Days Wild

 Go for a walk in the countryside

 Get back to nature with a beautiful countryside walk.
 Walking is a great way to clear your head and explore your local landscape.
-With blooming flowers and buzzing wildlife, spring is the perfect season to take a long walk in the countryside.
+With blooming flowers and buzzing wildlife, it's the perfect season to take a long walk in the countryside.

 - Best summer walks in Britain